guitarrapc/valentia/README.md

 ### 6. ```Invoke-valentiaDeployGroupUnremark``` : Unremark ipaddress for deploygroup file inside deploygroup

 if you remark ipaddresses in deploygroup file, then you want to unremark it:)
-This cmdlet will ease you unremark target ipaddresses and check how change.
+This function will ease you unremark target ipaddresses and check how change.

-The cmdlet will search recursible inside deploygroup.
+The function will search recursible inside deploygroup.

 ```
 C:\Deployment\Deploygroup\**\**\.....*****.ps1